Michael Douglas: Political activities

+In October 2023, Douglas signed an open letter expressing support for Israel during the Gaza war.
+In June 2024, Douglas visited Israel and toured the sites of Be'eri and Nova music festival that were hit by the Hamas-led October 7 attacks.
+After his tour of the sites, he met with President of Israel Isaac Herzog.
+During his meeting, Douglas described the participants of the pro-Palestinian protests on university campuses as having undergone "brainwashing… because when you try to talk to many of them, there is no education, there's no knowledge."

+Disarmament and gun control

+Douglas has been a major supporter of gun control since John Lennon was murdered in 1980.
+Since then Douglas has supported gun safety organizations like Everytown for Gun Safety and the Brady Center to Prevent Gun Violence.

-He is an advocate of nuclear disarmament, a supporter of the Nuclear Age Peace Foundation, sits on the board of the Nuclear Threat Initiative, and is an honorary board member of the anti-war grant-making foundation Ploughshares Fund.
+He is an advocate of nuclear disarmament, a supporter of the Nuclear Age Peace Foundation and an advisor and former board member of the nuclear nonproliferation-focused grant making foundation Ploughshares Fund.
 In 1998, he was appointed UN Messenger of Peace by Secretary-General Kofi Annan.
-He is a notable Democrat and has donated money to Barack Obama, Christopher Dodd, and Al Franken.
-He has been a major supporter of gun control since John Lennon was murdered in 1980.

-In 2006, he was a featured speaker in a public service campaign sponsored by a UN conference to focus attention on trade of illicit arms, especially of small arms and light weapons.
-Douglas made several appearances and offered his opinions:

-A few years earlier, in 2003, Douglas hosted a "powerful film" on child soldiers and the impact of combat on children in countries such as Sierra Leone.
-During the documentary film, Douglas interviewed children, and estimated that they were among 300,000 other children worldwide who have been conscripted or kidnapped and forced to fight.
+In 2003, Douglas hosted a "powerful film" on child soldiers and the impact of combat on children in countries such as Sierra Leone.
+During the documentary film, entitled What's Going On?
+Child Soldiers in Sierra Leone, Douglas interviewed children, and estimated that they were among 300,000 other children worldwide who have been conscripted or kidnapped and forced to fight.
 Of one such child he interviewed, Douglas stated, "After being kidnapped by a rebel group, he was tortured, drugged, and forced to commit atrocities."

 Douglas discussed his role as a Messenger Peace for the UN:

+In 2006, he was a featured speaker for a United Nations-sponsored conference on the trade of illicit arms, especially of small arms and light weapons.
+Douglas made several appearances, saying: